hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 14:43:11.181 INFO  trade-monitor-webapp.event-2 c.h.p.d.b.trademonitor.TradesMapListener - Received 1 => "{"id": "5af8cf39-4db7-4663-8b31-1169dd9398ca","timestamp": 1583934191165,"symbol": "MTGE","price": 2501,"quantity": 5729}"
 ```

-## Running -- Hazelcast Cloud
+## Running -- Hazelcast Viridian

-Create a Hazelcast Cloud cluster if you don't have one.
+Create a Hazelcast Viridian cluster if you don't have one.

-Follow the instructions in [here](../../README.md) to obtain cloud credentials, save them to your `settings.xml`
+Follow the instructions in [here](../../README.md) to obtain cloud credentials, save them to your `settings.xml`.

-and compile.
+Ensure the flag `use.viridian` in the top level _pom.xml_ file is set to "*true*".

 ## Summary